Methodology

 Normalisation Robustness

-TEST-031PassMin-max vs percentile-rank normalisation compared across all postcodes.
-Threshold: Spearman >= 0.85.
+ValidatedMin-max vs percentile-rank normalisation compared across all postcodes.
+Method choice does not change rankings.

-BRIC rank correlation
+BRIC rank correlation (Spearman)

 0.976